 (iv) It should be sufficiently diversified in terms of country, markets and issuers with a maximum exposure of 20% of the respective sub-fund's net asset value to any single issuer on an aggregate basis, taking into account all collateral received; deviating from the aforementioned diversification requirement, a sub-fund may be fully collateralised in different transferable securities and money market instruments issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international body to which one or more Member States of the EU belong.
 Such sub-fund should receive securities from at least six different issues, but securities from any single issue should not account for more than 30% of the sub-fund's net asset value.
-A sub-fund may accept as collateral for more than 20% of its net asset value securities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other states of the EU securities which are issued or guaranteed by a Member State of the EU and may accept as collateral for more than 20% of its net asset value securities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international boy to when the accept as collateral for more than 20% of its net asset value securities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international boy to which one or more Member States of the EU belong.
+A sub-fund may accept as collateral for more than 20% of its net asset value securities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by a member of the OECD or a public international body to which are issued or guaranteed by a Member State of the EU, one or more of its local authorities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international body to which one or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international body to which one or more Member States of the EU belong.